-a.
+- a.
 The assignment of release time by TAUP to its members shall be subject to the approval of the appropriate Dean, Vice-Provost for Libraries, or appropriate budget unit head for academic professionals.
-This approval shall not be unreasonably withheld.
-4. Office Space: Temple shall continue to provide to TAUP, without charge, office space on the Broad and Montgomery campus comparable in size and convenience to that now occupied by TAUP.
+This approval shall not be unreasonably withheld. - 4.
+Office Space: Temple shall continue to provide to TAUP, without charge, office space on the Broad and Montgomery campus comparable in size and convenience to that now occupied by TAUP. - 5.
+Timetable for Receipt of Information: Information shall be provided in electronic form (Excel Worksheet) as well as on paper when more than 10 members are affected.